spaceballone/swagger-test/docs/overview.md

 ## Todos on this page
 [ ] Update the JSON objects in the examples section

-[ ] Finalize the row id
+[x] Finalize the row id

-[ ] Look at the row id from a security model perspective.
+[x] Look at the row id from a security model perspective.
 Can I as a vendor accidentially (or purposefully manipulate someone elses data?)?
 I think that the answer right now is "Yes!"

 [ ] Put it on dev.socrata.com (?)

 [ ] Finalize the county stuff

+[x] Remove information from the message that's not needed.